CRJU 1100. Introduction to Criminal Justice. 3 Hours.

 CRJU 3300.
 Criminal Law.
 3 Hours.

-Prerequisite: CRJU 1100 and 2500 or permission of the instructor.
+Prerequisite: CRJU 1100 or 2500 or permission of the instructor.
 A study of the source and development of criminal law, its application, interpretation, and enforcement, and an analysis of Supreme Court decisions to emphasize problems in due process.

 CRJU 3310.
 Criminal Procedure.
 3 Hours.

-Prerequisite: CRJU 1100 and 2500 or permission of the instructor.
+Prerequisite: CRJU 1100 or 2500 or permission of the instructor.
 A study of the nature and function of the law with relation to the criminal processes, and policies and procedures in the administration of criminal justice.
 Special attention will be given to United States Supreme Court decisions that govern criminal procedures.

 CRJU 3401.
 Criminal Justice Data Analysis.
 3 Hours.

-Prerequisite: CRJU 1100 and 2500 or permission of the instructor.
+Prerequisite: CRJU 1100 or 2500 or permission of the instructor.
 An introduction to criminal justice data analysis including the logic of science, operationalization, sampling, coding, data entry, data file management, and microcomputer processing of research information.
 Will be taught in an electronic classroom, as facility availability permits.

 CRJU 3402.
 Criminal Justice Research Methods.
 3 Hours.